robotology/icub-hri/README.md

 6. Compile `OpenCV`.

 ### iol (object tracking; optional)
 For the object tracking, we rely on the `iol` pipeline.
 Please follow the [installation instructions](https://github.com/robotology/iol).
-For `icub-client`, not the full list of dependencies is needed.
+For `icub-hri`, not the full list of dependencies is needed.
 Only install the following dependencies: `segmentation`, `Hierarchical Image Representation`, and `stereo-vision`.
 Within `Hierarchical Image Representation`, we don't need `SiftGPU`.

 To estimate the size and pose of objects, we rely on the `superquadric-model`.
 Please follow the [installation instructions](https://github.com/robotology/superquadric-model) if you want to use the `superquadric-model` (optional).